Dec 12, 2016

 - And dryness in your eyes and mouth.

 [Want to learn more tips and tricks for managing your choric illness.
 Click here!]

 Is it treatable?

 We know that being diagnosed with a chronic disease might feel daunting.
-However, you are not stuck in those symptoms and you are definitely not alone in the process!
-Contact Carolina Arthritis for prime health care in the Wilmington area.
+However, you are not stuck in those symptoms, and you are not alone in the process!
+Contact Carolina Arthritis for exceptional health care in the Wilmington area.